 - Using a heavy saucepan, mix together chopped dates, water, and granulated sugar.

-- Bring to boil, reduce heat to medium-low and simmer for approximately 5-10 minutes until dates have softened and water has evaporated .
-Let mixture cool.
+- Bring to a boil, reduce heat to medium-low.
+Simmer for approximately 5-10 minutes until dates have softened and water has evaporated .
+Let the mixture cool.

-- In large bowl combine oats, flour, baking soda, salt, cinnamon, and brown sugar.
+- In a large bowl combine the oats, flour, baking soda, salt, cinnamon, and brown sugar.

-- Using a pastry blender, cut the butter into the oat mixture until coarse crumbles form.
+- Using a pastry blender, cut the butter into the oat mixture.
+Mix just until pea-sized clumps form.

 - Spread half of the crumb mixture into bottom of greased baking pan.
 Press down.

 - Next spread the date mixture evenly over the crumb layer.

 - Top with the remaining crumb mix, pressing down slightly.